First Black US Secretary Of State Colin Powell Dies Aged 84 - UrduPoint

 Powell freely admitted his liberal social views made him a strange bedfellow for many Republicans, though the party was often happy to hold him up as an example of its inclusivity.

-But since 2008, he has endorsed Democrats for the presidency, twice backing Obama, and then Hillary Clinton and Joe Biden.
+But from 2008, he endorsed Democrats for the presidency, twice backing Obama, and then Hillary Clinton and Joe Biden.

 Powell earned a number of civilian honors, including the Presidential Medal of Freedom twice -- from Bush Senior and Clinton.